 In mid-August, the WHO announced a name change for the clades to avoid promoting negative perceptions of cultural, social or ethnic groups, or negatively affecting trade, travel, tourism or animal welfare.
 The west African clade has been renamed to Clade II, and the central African clade is now Clade I. The organization also renamed the virus mpox to replace monkeypox.

 What’s behind the rise in cases we are seeing now?
 How many countries are affected?

 Experts are not sure why the virus has begun to spread between people outside of Africa.
-As of late August, monkeypox has been identified in 98 countries, 91 of which had not previously reported cases of monkeypox.
-All 50 states in the U.S., as well as Puerto Rico and the District of Columbia, have reported infections — nearly 17,000 patients with monkeypox since the first case of human transmission was reported in the United Kingdom in early May.
+As of late August, mpox has been identified in 98 countries, 91 of which had not previously reported cases of mpox.
+All 50 states in the U.S., as well as Puerto Rico and the District of Columbia, have reported infections — nearly 17,000 patients with mpox since the first case of human transmission was reported in the United Kingdom in early May.
 Nearly 47,000 cases worldwide have now been identified, almost all in people who haven’t traveled to Africa and who haven’t had contact with an infected animal.
-Although most of the people who have been infected are men who have sex with men, anyone who comes into close physical contact with an infected person or with their clothing, bedding or towels can be infected with monkeypox.
+Although most of the people who have been infected are men who have sex with men, anyone who comes into close physical contact with an infected person or with their clothing, bedding or towels can be infected with mpox.
 (For more information about transmission without sexual contact, see this article.)
 As of Aug.
 22, the WHO has reported 12 deaths associated with infection in the current outbreak.

 What are the symptoms?
 Is there a treatment?